 Some dot files have already been created in your directory.
 For example, .bash_profile is a configuration file invoked on log-in that sets up the paths to find various programs.

 To print your current working directory, type

-'''

-and you'll see

 /home/bkeller

-To change directory into the new directory you created, type cd IC_CAD
+To change directory into the new directory you created, type